Sakto/sakto.github.io/_posts/2014-12-31-2015-newyears-resolutions.markdown

 - I want to complete the 30 day writing challenge on [Morning Pages](http://morningpages.net)
 - I want to launch a personal webdev project every month.
+- I want to establish a regular exercise schedule

 #### I want to see my son more.